 Q: What’s public transport like in your city and across the country?

-A: We've been to hospital or clinics several times around our area, mostly for my daughter.
+A: We've been to hospitals or clinics several times around our area, mostly for my daughter.
 The thing that we struggle with the most is the language barrier.
 Now it's a bit easier because we learned a little bit of Japanese.
 But in the beginning it was a real struggle.
-The day we landed in Japan for the first time, my daughter was taken into an emergency room and we spent the next three weeks in a well known hospital in Osaka, but only the pediatrician and the surgeon knew a bit of English, while we had to communicate with the rest of the employees through Google Translate.
+The day we landed in Japan for the first time, my daughter was taken into an emergency room, and we spent the next three weeks in a well-known hospital in Osaka, but only the pediatrician and the surgeon knew a bit of English, while we had to communicate with the rest of the employees through Google Translate.

-The doctors are pretty good and very helpful, hospitals are clean and equipped almost everywhere.
-At least that’s how it is in our area.
+The doctors are pretty good and very helpful, and hospitals are clean and equipped almost everywhere.
+At least, that's how it is in our area.

 Q: What’s the standard of housing like in Ashiya?
 What different options are available?